nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-`The task [D][X] Math Assignment (by Oct 20 2020 23:59) has been deleted from your list.` The second task in your list (Math Assignment) will be deleted from your list.
+`The task [D][X] Math Assignment (by Oct 20 2020 23:59) has been deleted from your list.`

+The second task in your list (Math Assignment) will be deleted from your list.

 ### `done <number of task you want to mark as done>` - Marks a task as done

 Marks a task in your list as done.
+The number you enter refers to the number of the task in the list.
 The opposite of this action is the "undone" command.

 Example of usage: